John S. McCain Sr.: Death

+Legacy and posthumous honors

 Short in stature and of rather thin frame, McCain was gruff and profane; he liked to drink and gamble.
 He showed courage and was regarded as a natural, inspirational leader.
 In the words of one biographical profile, McCain "preferred contentious conflict to cozy compromise."

-Posthumous honors

 In 1949, McCain was posthumously promoted to admiral by a resolution of Congress.
 This followed a recommendation of Secretary of the Navy Francis P. Matthews, who said that McCain's combat commendations would have earned him the promotion had he not died so soon after the war.
 The date of rank was 6 September 1945, the day he died.
 When his son later achieved this rank, they became the first father-and-son pair to do so.

 McCain's lucky cap was donated to the San Diego Air & Space Museum but was destroyed in a fire in 1978.

 There were other posthumous honors.
-In December 1945, King George VI made McCain an honorary knight commander of the Order of the British Empire.
+In December 1945, King George VI made McCain an honorary Knight Commander of the Order of the British Empire.
 An investiture ceremony was held on board the cruiser (anchored in Long Beach harbor) in July 1948.
 In April 1946, McCain was awarded a second gold star to his Distinguished Service Medal for his service in command of Task Force 38 from 28 May to 1 September 1945.
 His citation read:

 Combining brilliant tactics with effective measures to counter the enemy's fanatical aerial onslaughts, he hurled the might of his aircraft against the remnants of the much-vaunted Japanese Navy to destroy or cripple the every remaining major hostile ship by 28 July.
 An inspiring and fearless leader, Vice Admiral McCain maintained a high standard of fighting efficiency in his gallant force while pressing home devastating attacks which shattered the enemy's last vital defensive hope and rendered him unable to protect his shipping even in waters off the mainland of Japan.

 McCain Field, the operations center at Naval Air Station Meridian, Mississippi, was named in his honor.
 The observatory building at the University of Mississippi was renamed McCain Hall on 7 October 1947.
 It housed the university's Naval Reserve Officers Training Corps (ROTC) unit until 1989.
 It has since been renamed Barnard Observatory, but the new Naval ROTC spaces, in another building, were named the McCain Quarterdeck in April 2003.

 The guided-missile destroyer (in service from 1953 to 1978) was named after him, and the destroyer (commissioned in 1994 and still in service as of 2024) was named for him, his son, Admiral John S. McCain Jr., and, as of a rededication ceremony on 11 July 2018, his grandson John S. McCain III.